In countries with proportional representation, effective, cooperative governments are the norm

 Research show that electoral systems and the mechanisms they create can affect a society’s capacity to solve various policy problems.

 Proportional representation makes it more difficult for a single party to achieve a majority of seats, because that party would have to earn the support of a majority of voters.
-Most countries with proportional systems are governed by stable, majority coalitions.
+Most countries with proportional representation are governed by stable, majority coalitions.

 How does this research on group decision making translate into the ability to get things done in the political arena?

-In his book examining this question in depth, Electoral Systems and Governance: How diversity can improve policy-making (2014), Orellana demonstrates that by offering more diversity and dissent, countries with proportional systems outperform winner-take-all countries in four areas:
+In his book examining this question in depth, Electoral Systems and Governance: How diversity can improve policy-making (2014), Orellana demonstrates that by offering more diversity and dissent, countries with proportional representation outperform winner-take-all countries in four areas:

 - Policy innovation: How quickly the public accepts and the government can act on new and innovative ideas, such as renewable energy